seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

 but rather to allow specialized implementations such as a GPU float64 subclassing a NumPy float64.

-As a technical implementation detail the DType class will require the C-side storage of methods and additional information.
+As a technical implementation detail: the DType class will require the C-side storage of methods and additional information.
 This requires the creation of a ``DTypeMeta`` class.
-Each ``DType`` class is thus an instance of ``DTypeMeta`` with a well defined and extensible interface.
+Each ``DType`` class is thus an instance of ``DTypeMeta`` with a well-defined and extensible interface.
 The end-user will not need to be aware of this.